LYNCH·LLP

 • What is Dara J Glasser's overall allowance rate?

-The record spans one art unit (Art Unit 2161) within Technology Center 2100.
-The figures presented are pooled across that single art unit.
+This record covers one art unit within TC 2100.
+The pooled allowance rate of 59% spans that single art unit.

-No. This pooled rate reflects historical decisions and is not a prediction of any specific application's outcome.
+The 59% allowance rate is a summary of past decisions and is not a prediction of any specific application's outcome.
+It reflects historical dispositions only.

 ◈ RESPONDING TO AN OFFICE ACTION